naninovel/docs/docs/en/guide/backgrounds.md

 You can use a [Unity scene](https://docs.unity3d.com/Manual/CreatingScenes) as a background with scene backgrounds implementation.

-The scene background configuration has a `Scene Root Path` option set to `Assets/Scenes` by default — this is the directory, where the actor's scene assets are expected to be located.
+The scene background configuration has a `Scene Root Path` option set to `Assets/Scenes` by default — this is the directory where the actor's scene assets are expected to be located.
 You can change it (for example to specify individual folder for each actor) or leave as-is.

 ![](https://i.gyazo.com/0f3c0be40941ad739f2c873c5fbf6e51.png)